How to Transfer a Domain Registration to HostM

 Please note that auth/EPP codes expire after some time, which is why it is important to always obtain a fresh one when performing a transfer.

-5. The automated registration transfer process begins, and if no issues are encountered, it typically takes 5-7 calendar days to complete.
+4. The automated domain registration transfer process begins, and if no issues are encountered, will typically complete in 5-7 calendar days.